Exhibits At The Bob Campbell Geology Museum

 The Bob Campbell Geology Museum is proud to display one of the largest collections of faceted gemstones anywhere in the southeastern USA.
 The Benson Gem Collection was created by Paul Benson Jr. and later donated to the BCGM by Paul Benson III.
 The collection features a broad variety of faceted gemstones from all over the world (e.g., diamond, topaz, quartz, opal, garnet, ruby, emerald).
 Our collection of gemstones also includes the largest topaz crystal ever found in the USA.
 The BCGM gemstone collection is truly a must see for yourself experience.

 The Bob Campbell Geology Museum is proud to be the home of the largest display of fluorescent (glowing!) minerals in the southeastern USA.
 Our fluorescent mineral room features a veritable rainbow of neon-glowing rocks and minerals illuminated by a series of ultraviolet lights.
-Visitors are amazed by the intensity of colors and those that listen closely frequently recognize the voice featured on our educational narrative, that of the museum's director and host of Expeditions (on SC ETV), Dr. Patrick McMillan.
+Visitors are amazed by the intensity of colors and those that listen closely will recognize the voice featured on our educational narrative, that of the museum's director and host of Expeditions (on SC ETV), Dr. Patrick McMillan.

 Museum visitors can watch fossils emerge from the rock in our Fossil Preparation Laboratory.
 The exhibit features a video screen for close-up views of the work area and a platform that allows younger visitors a birds-eye view of the fossils being prepared.
-Currently, we are preparing a 33 million year old turtle that was collected in North Dakota!
+Currently, we are preparing a 68 million year old duck-billed dinosaur that was collected during our last expedition to North Dakota in 2017!
 The 'Prep Lab Exhibit' is open every day, but be sure to visit during our regular prep. hours (currently Tuesdays and Thursday from 10am - 3pm) if you want to ensure that you get to see our fossil preparators in-action.